home-assistant/home-assistant.io/source/_integrations/opower.markdown

 ### Exelon subsidiaries

-When using Opower with any of the Exelon subsidiaries, such as such as BGE, ComEd, PECO,Pepco, etc., you need to actively disable two-factor authentication.
+When using Opower with any of the Exelon subsidiaries, such as such as BGE, ComEd, PECO, Pepco, etc., you need to actively disable two-factor authentication.
 Log onto the website, select **Don't use 2FA** and **Don't ask me again**.
 If you have already enabled 2FA, disable it.

 {% include integrations/config_flow.md %}